jiradaherbst/XLFormula-Engine/README.md

 ## Examples

-Here is a simple example to parse a string as an excel formula and evaluate a result:
+Here is a simple example of parsing an Excel formula string and evaluating to a result:
 ```rust
 extern crate calculator;
 use calculator::calculate;